chelseamcqueen/chelseamcqueen.github.io/telehealth_trends.md

 ## Project Description
 The first year of the pandemic brought record-breaking shifts to the standard hospital business model.
 HCA Healthcare hospitals experienced a 42% decrease in encounters in April 2020 compared to the previous year and a 20% decrease in annual emergency department encounters.
-Simultaneously, telehealth utilization increased over 17% in the past year.
+Simultaneously, telehealth utilization increased by over 17% in the past year.
 As a result of the unprecedented increase in demand, many health systems, payers, employers, and Wall Street financiers have begun to pursue aggressive telehealth expansion strategies.
-This project explores trends in telehealth utilization, explains the effects of an oversaturated tele-medicine market, and provides recommendations to healthcare executives.
+This project explores trends in telehealth utilization, explains the effects of an oversaturated telemedicine market, and provides recommendations to healthcare executives.

 ## Featured Deliverables
 * [Telehealth Trends Slidedeck](https://drive.google.com/file/d/1LwR3QHq3qfypS8KhZpYCOpEwi7RZdF2C/view?usp=sharing)